open-make/openmakewebsite/content/blog/2022-10-06-interview-white-rabbit/index.en.md

   - open hardware
   - personal story
 ---
+# Interview: White rabbit

-Interview: White rabbit, by the Open make team, Javier Serrano and Amanda Diez Frenandez. copyright to the authors, distributed under a CC-BY 4.0 licence.
+*by the Open make team, Javier Serrano and Amanda Diez Frenandez.
+Copyright to the authors, distributed under a CC-BY 4.0 licence.*

-Sections:
+**Sections:**
 - [The project](#the-project)
 - [The Hardware](#the-hardware)
 - [The Research outputs](#research-outputs)